jon-jacky/Piety/browser/README.md

 In the rendered text page, hypertext links are displayed as footnotes.
 The text in the link is marked by underscores, and is followed by a footnote number in brackets: *\_like this\_ [12]*.
 At the end of the buffer, the numbered list of link URLs appears.
-You can scroll down to the numbered URL you want, and then select it to load the linked page.
-It is convenient to display the rendered body text in one display window and the list of URLs in another.

 For example, here are a few lines from the rendered text page for *news.ycombinator.com*.
 This page is unusually dense with links: